-As of December 31, 2019, the Group's other financial liabilities includes trade and other payables, short-term loans, amounts owed to related parties and long-term debt.
+As of December 31, 2020, the Group's other financial liabilities includes trade and other payables, short-term loans, amounts owed to related parties and long-term debt.

-Impairment of Financial Assets - Effective Prior to January 1, 2018 to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that has occurred after the initial recognition of the asset (an incurred 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
+Impairment of Financial Assets - Effective Prior to January 1, 2018

+The Group assesses, at each balance sheet date, whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
+A financial asset or a group of financial assets is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that has occurred after the initial recognition of the asset (an incurred 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
 Objective evidence of impairment may include indications that the debtors or a group of debtors is experiencing significant financial difficulty, default or delinquency in interest or principal payments, the probability that they will enter bankruptcy or other financial reorganization and where observable data indicate that there is a measurable decrease in the estimated future cash flows, such as changes in arrears or economic conditions that correlate with defaults.
 If such evidence exists, any impairment loss is recognized in profit or loss.